-If the current value of the location counter is greater than the initial value of the location counter plus 3072 (3x1024), a 1 will be generated by the = operator.
-In that case, the assembler will be controlled by the USE directive line in the DO symbolic line, and three additional index registers will be set up by the assembler.
-If the condition is not met, a 0 will be generated, and the USE line will not become effective.
+If the value assumed by the label STRT plus 3072 (3 x 1024) is less than the current value of the location counter, the value of the expression is a binary 1.
+In that case, the USE directive on the DO symbolic line will be executed, and three additional index registers will be set up by the assembler.
+If the condition is not met, the value is 0, and the USE line will not become effective.